Limited Spots Available

 Most forms of martial arts are based around an accomplishment system of colored belts that signify the wearer's degree of skill.
 When your child strives toward each new belt, he's learning valuable lessons about setting and reaching his goals.

-Raon is the biggest one in Tiger class.
+Raon is the biggest one in his Tigers class.
 He is very strong and a great athlete.
 Although he always means well, and sometimes he leaps before he looks.
 His favorite move is the reverse punch.

 Confidence comes with achievement, so your child's self-esteem level will get a boost with every new move he masters and every belt he earns.
 Kids who struggle with a low sense of self-worth usually become more confident as time progresses while they're enrolled in a martial arts class.

 Suri comes from a big family of big eagles.
 He is small for his age and sometimes tries to act bigger than he really is.
 He always goes too fast, but is working on slowing down.
 His favorite move is a jump front kick.